m42-health/cross-examination-framework/README.md

 ## System Requirements

 The Cross-Examination Framework is a Python application that is designed to run on a standard computer even without a GPU.
-It requires internet access to the LLM API or a LLM server running on device.
+It requires internet access to the OpenAI compatible LLM API or a LLM server running on device.
 The application has been successfully tested on the following hardware configurations:

 - Macbook Pro with M2 Pro chip and 16GB unified memory